Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 ## Starting Up

-A safety feature of the SLB-EXT is that the E-Stop will need to have cycled (depressed and released) before unlocking or movement will be prevented.
+A safety feature of the SLB-EXT that is new to LongBoard or SLB users, is that the E-Stop will need to be cycled (depressed and released) before unlocking the system, or movement will be prevented.

-Generally a good workflow that’s worked for me is making sure the button is pressed down as I power on, immediately release the e-stop, then connect and unlock and proceed as normal.
+Generally a good workflow is to open gSender and:

+1. Depress the E-Stop (Press it so it's down)
+2. Power on the SLB EXT
+3. Release the E-Stop (Turn counterclockwise to release)
+4. Connect to gSender
+5. Unlock gSender (Click the lock icon at the top of the screen)
+6. Proceed as normal

 Go carve something cool friend!